flutter/website/src/desktop.md

 The `.app` is self-contained, and can be distributed as-is.
-However, you should read through the [macOS-specific support](#macos-specific-support) section below to understand about how Entitlements, the App Sandbox, and the Hardened Runtime impact your distributable application.
+However, you should read through the [macOS-specific support](#macos-specific-support) section below to understand about how entitlements, the App Sandbox, and the Hardened Runtime impact your distributable application.

 #### Linux